Welcome to Tiller!

 If you have issues adding an account, try a different institution, and then come back to that one after reviewing our troubleshooting guide.

-Click “Create a spreadsheet” then “Start with Microsoft Excel”
+On the Tiller Console, click “Create a spreadsheet” then “Start with Microsoft Excel”

 This will download the Tiller Foundation Template to the folder where your downloads are saved.